KxSystems/nano/README.md

 ```

 ### Running several tests with different process count
 If you are interested how the storage medium scales with the number of parallel requests, then you can run `runSeveral.sh`.
-It simply calls `mthread.sh` with different process numbers and does a log processing to generate a result CSV file.
+It simply calls `mthread.sh` with different process numbers and aggregates the results to a final PSV file.
 The results are saved in file `results/throughput_total.csv` but this can be overwritten by a command line parameter.
+Run the script with `--help` to learn about the command line parameters.

 ### Results